TatianaTylosky/mentor-material/mentor-field-guide.md

 **Socratic Method**

 The Socratic Method is ancient educational technology.
 It’s also [state of the art](http://jorendorff.github.io/hackday/2013/tutoring).
-Here’s an example:  Let’s say a student came and asked you: “Why doesn’t this Python code work?: `print ‘yes’ + 3`”
+Here’s an example: Let’s say a student came and asked you: “Why doesn’t this Python code work?: `print 'yes' + 3`”

 A **non-Socratic** response might be:  “_Because you can’t concatenate strings and integers._”